Hassan-1-Farooq/Portfolio/readme.md

 - A visually appealing layout to showcase projects.
 - Links to project repositories.
 - An "About Me" section to provide insights into my background and skills.

+## Acknowledgments

+- - **Inam Ur Rehman** (inamurrehman420): Thank you for your guidance and support during the development of this portfolio.
+Your insights were invaluable.